Close Menu

 The 12 wines from ‘The Drops of God’

-Infamous wine-based Japanese comic The Drops of God has become a global TV series on Apple+.
-Editor-in-chief Patrick Schmitt MW outlines the 12 fine wines featured.
+Infamous wine-based Japanese comic The Drops of God has become a global TV hit on Apple+ and has been renewed for a second season.
+Editor-in-chief Patrick Schmitt MW outlines the 12 fine wines featured in the original series.

 The wines are the called ‘The 12 Apostles’ in the weekly manga, and were selected by the authors following informal tastings at home.

-The labels are integral to the story, which in the comic version centres on two brothers scouring the world to track down the ‘Apostles’, and which will give them access to their late father’s million-dollar cellar.
+While the TV series —which has just been renewed for a second season — diverges from the original ‘apostles’, in the comic book series the labels are integral to the story, with two siblings scouring the world to track down the ‘Apostles’, and which will give them access to their late wine expert father’s million-dollar cellar.

 The Drops of God phenomenon gripped Asia, and increasingly the West since its publication in 2004, and the authors of the weekly Manga – brother and sister Shin and Yuko Kibayashi – were even named as the recipients of Asian Wine Personality award from ourselves and Vinexpo back in 2016.